vsabella/terraform-provider-mssql/README.md

 #### MSSQL User
 Creates a database user in SQL Server.

-Using Regular username and password:
+Using a username and password:

 ```hcl
 resource "mssql_user" "example" {